JoakimSundman/caddy-https-tutorial/caddy-tutorial/step3.md

 Since we have created our Caddyfile we now need to fill it with our configuration.
 We will add two main blocks, as opposed to the docker-compose.yml file, the Caddyfile uses braces instead of indents this should be familiar to most people who have some programming knowledge.

+**Important Note:** since killercoda doesn't allow for website hosting (for obvious reasons) and this being a student project with no financing we will be providing instructions for both how to set caddy up on localhost (for testing and demonstration purposes) but also provide instructions on how this would look in a very basic live environment with an actualy domain name.

 ## The HTTP redirect block